 - Formula doesn’t last as long as breast milk so mixing milk would shorten the time breast milk could be stored safely.

 Because breast milk is so much more valuable to your baby, the recommendation is to feed expressed breast milk supplements first rather than mixing breast milk with formula.
 Pausing between giving formula after breast milk will allow time for the breast milk to start to leave the stomach (e.g. between 20 minutes and one hour).
 Waiting will not always be practical with a hungry baby.

 The research on mixing breast milk and formula

-Most of the studies looking at mixing breast milk and formula have been done by studying the effects of human milk fortifier added to expressed breast milk.
-Studies by Chan et al 6 and Quan et al7 found that the cows’ milk protein in human milk fortifier and normal formula can prevent some of the important anti-infective properties in human milk from working.
+Most of the studies looking at mixing breast milk and formula have been done by studying the effects of human milk fortifier (see below) added to expressed breast milk.
+Studies by Chan et al 11 and Quan et al12 found that the cows’ milk protein in human milk fortifier and normal formula can prevent some of the important anti-infective properties in human milk from working.
 Iron and iron-enriched formula were also found to affect the antimicrobial actions of breast milk.

 - Using water that has been boiled and cooled to 70°C will kill bacteria and making fresh bottles for each feed avoids bacterial contamination and potential oxidation of the reconstituted products (Minchin 2015).
 Cool to body temperature before feeding your baby.

 - It is important to add the correct amount of water to the correct amount of powder.
 Follow the manufacturers instructions carefully and use the scoop provided.
 Bottle gradations can vary greatly and may not be a reliable indicator of an accurate volume.
 You can test the accuracy of the measurements on your bottle 14 or household jug by comparing it against the same volume measure by a large syringe (provided from your local chemist).
 Never dilute formula (or breast milk) with extra water.

 Will topping up by bottle lead to nipple confusion?